+- the efficiency of markets;

 - the fairness and integrity of markets; and

 - the stability and resiliency of markets.

-- (a) Risks to the Efficiency of Markets
+(a) Risks to the Efficiency of Markets

 An issue raised by some market participants during IOSCO's panels and on a bilateral basis with regulators concerns the quality of the price discovery process in the context of a growing share of trading accounted for by HFT firms.
-The very short term nature of many HFT strategies, coupled with the risk of high speed, high volume trading algorithms might move the market prices away from fundamental values in the short term and impair the price discovery process that takes place on public and transparent markets.
-One market participant highlighted, during the IOSCO panels, that maker-taker fees further exacerbate this phenomenon by attracting unwanted trading behaviour.
-As outlined above, the limited empirical evidence available so far has not clearly identified negative effects of HFT on the efficiency of the price discovery process.
+The very short term nature of many HFT strategies, coupled with high speed, high volume trading algorithms, might move the market prices away from fundamental values in the short term and impair the price discovery process that takes place on public and transparent markets.
+One market participant highlighted during the IOSCO panels that maker-taker fees further exacerbate this phenomenon by attracting unwanted trading behaviour; and this point was echoed in some responses to the Consultation Report.
+In addition, as outlined above, the increased difficulty that may be experienced in trading in large size on lit markets that have substantial HFT participation may lead fundamental traders to reduce their participation in such markets and increase their use of dark execution venues.
+This relates closely to the issue of adverse selection that is discussed further in the sub-section on "Risks to the Fairness and Integrity of Markets", below.
+In the Dark Liquidity Report, as part of the discussion of regulatory concerns, the Technical Committee identified the impact on the price discovery process where there are a substantial number of dark orders and/or orders submitted into dark pools which may or may not be published.
+However, the limited empirical evidence available so far has not clearly identified negative effects of HFT on the efficiency of the price discovery process.